kundajelab/atac_dnase_pipelines/README.md

 ```
 -se
 ```
 For ATAQC, define the following parameters.
 See help (`$ bds atac.bds`) for description of all parameters.
+Data files for running ataqc (hg19 and mm9) can be found here: http://mitra.stanford.edu/kundaje/dskim89/public/ataqc/.
 Even though you don't use a species file `-species_file`, you need to specify a species name for ATAQC.
 You will get an ATAQC report per replicate.
 ATAQC is avaible only when you start a pipeline with FASTQ inputs.
 ```
 -species [hg19, mm9 or ...] -tss_enrich [] -ref_fa [] -blacklist [] -dnase [] -prom [] -enh [] -reg2map [] -roadmap_meta []
 ```